snowflakedb/SnowAlert/docs/getting_started.rst

     * 'github.com/google/go-cmp/cmp'
     * 'github.com/snowflakedb/gosnowflake'

-With those dependencies installed, you can compile the binaries with ``go build query_helper.goi`` and ``go build suppression_helper.go``.
+With those dependencies installed, you can compile the binaries with ``go build query_helper.go`` and ``go build suppression_helper.go``.
 Invoking the binaries with no arguments will print usage instructions.
+Run ``./query_helper [snowflake username] sample-query.tf`` to insert the sample query spec into your snowalert_queries table.

 Testing
 -------
-After deployment is completed, run the command ``GRANT FOO`` in the Snowflake UI.
-This should trigger the test alert which looks for GRANT and REVOKE commands in your command history.
+After deployment is completed, log into Snowflake without using MFA.
+This should trigger the test alert which looks for user logins to Snowflake where MFA is not used.
 If you don't want to wait for the next scheduled run, use AWS's Lambda Test button on the Query Wrapper function.

 If you see a new alert created in the alerts table, you have successfully deployed SnowAlert.